Meet Noor, your 2018 Patient Hero for Transplant Research

 Your support of transplant research has paved the way for advancements in care for children like Noor who are in dire need.

-“We are so fortunate that the transplant team was able to quickly adjust from the original plan to performing the life-saving transplant using a piece of my wife’s liver,” Noor’s father, Mazin, says.
+“We are so fortunate that the transplant team at Packard Children’s is able to provide so many options and quickly find solutions for patients, including performing a life-saving living donor transplant using a piece of my wife’s liver,” Noor’s father, Mazin, says.

 Noor’s transplant went well thanks to the care of the renowned transplant team at Packard Children’s, and today she is a happy, active toddler who loves playing with her older sister, Rania, and their cousins.
 Reema and Mazin are deeply appreciative of the team who cared for Noor and their family during an incredibly difficult time.